fluent/fluentd-docs-gitbook/overview/support.md

 ## Change Logs

-If you are interested what's new in each version, please refer to the following links.
+If you are interested what's new in each version, please refer to the following
+links:

  - [Fluentd's ChangeLog](https://github.com/fluent/fluentd/blob/master/CHANGELOG.md).
  - [td-agent's ChangeLog](https://support.treasuredata.com/hc/en-us/articles/360001479187-The-td-agent-ChangeLog)

 ## Development